 Looking for free vet advice?
 Ask a veterinarian doctor online about your dog sickness symptoms.
-With our free online veterinarian advice service you’ll receive quick and reliable answers.
+With a free online vet advice service you’ll receive quick and reliable answers.

 Whippets are a very healthy, low maintenance dog breed and your visit to the vet will probably be only for routine vaccinations and the occasional skin tear or running injury.